 Table 4.0 provides a breakdown of the permitted mix of residential and commercial uses.
 Table 4.0 is not conceptual, and establishes maximum allowed development for the Project Site and each Planning Area and DD3, subject to the ability to transfer commercial square footage or residential units as noted in Section 3.5.
-Figure 4.0 presents a conceptual illustration of the maximum permitted development in each Planning Area and DD3.
+Figure 4.0a presents a conceptual illustration of the maximum permitted development in each Planning Area and DD3.
 The illustrative seeks to create a vibrant mix of commercial and residential uses by integrating up to 1,550 residences with approximately 1.83 million square feet of retail and service stores, including 350 hotel rooms in two hotels, restaurants and entertainment venues.

-Table 4.0

-Land Use Sui mmary: Planning Areas 1,2 an d 3 and DD32
+Table 4.01 Land Use Summary: Planning Areas 1, 2 and 3, and Development District 32

-Land Use Types Specific Plan Land Use Category Units or Square Footage
+Land Use Summary: Pla Units or Square Footage

-Development District 3 (11 Acres)
+Development District 3 (11 Acres) Omes of square rootage

-Residential MU-M 300
+Residential MU-M3 300 units

 Subtotal 300 units

 Planning Area 1 (15 Acres)

-Residential MU-M 1,250
+Residential MU-M 1,250 units

 Subtotal 1,250 units

 Planning Area 2 (46 Acres)

-Regional Commercial СМ 696,500 sf
+Regional Commercial CM 696,500 sf

-Restaurant СМ 15,000 sf
+Restaurant CM 15,000 sf

 Subtotal 711,500 sf

 Planning Area 3 (96 Acres)

-Regional Retail Commercial СМ 585,000 sf
+Regional Retail Commercial CM 585,000 sf

-Neighborhood-Serving Commercial СМ 90,000 sf
+Neighborhood-Serving Commercial CM 90,000 sf

-Restaurant СМ 85,000 sf
+Restaurant CM 85,000 sf

-Commercial Recreation/Entertainment СМ 130,000 sf
+Commercial Recreation/Entertainment CM 130,000 sf

-Hotel СМ 233,333 sf (including 350 hotel rooms)
+Hotel CM 233,333 sf (including 350 hotel rooms)

-Subtotal 1,233,333 sf
+Subtotal 1,233,333 1,123,333 sf

 TOTAL 1,834,833 sf 1,550 units

 1. Variations in square footage and types of commercial uses and location and number of residential units in each Planning Area may occur at the time of final design, depending upon the product identified for development.
 Change of restaurant uses to regional commercial uses is permitted; change of commercial square footage to restaurant square footage is also allowed, subject to the approval of an administrative permit, and any further environmental review required under CEQA, as applicable.
-2. Residential uses may be transferred from PA 1 to the portion of PA 2 shown in Figure 6.1a, provided such transfer does not cause an exceedance of the then allowable residential density under the General Plan or this Specific Plan, or the maximum unit count of 1,250 units.
-The transfer of residential units shall not require a corresponding decrease in maximum permitted commercial square footage, provided that the proposed development does not exceed the maximum allowable commercial square footage for the Project Site as a whole or the FAR within each individual Planning Area.
-Similarly, commercial square footage may be transferred among PA 1, PA 2 and PA 3 and the transfer of commercial square footage shall not require a corresponding decrease in maximum number or density of residential units permitted.
+2. Residential uses units may be transferred from PA 1 to the portion of PA 2 shown in Figure 6.1a, provided such transfer does not cause an exceedance of the then allowable residential density under the General Plan or this Specific Plan, or the maximum unit count of 1,250 units.
+The transfer of residential units shall not require a corresponding decrease in maximum permitted commercial square footage, provided that the proposed development does not exceed the maximum allowable commercial square footage may be transferred among PA 1, PA 2 and PA 3 provided that the proposed development does not exceed the maximum allowable commercial square footage for the Project Site as a whole or the FAR within each individual Planning Area, and the transfer of commercial square footage shall not require a corresponding decrease in maximum number or density of residential units permitted.